 A Google Sheets connector bridges that gap by logging email delivery data from notification workflows directly into Sheets as each message is dispatched.

-This works particularly well when combined with an SMTP connector, which handles the actual email sending within the workflow.
+This works particularly well when combined with an SMTP connector that handles the actual email sending within the workflow.
 The SMTP Connector manages the delivery, while the Google Sheets Connector captures the result, giving teams a complete and automatically maintained record of every outbound notification without manual tracking.

 - Approval notification workflows that log each outbound email, including recipient, subject, timestamp, and triggered workflow, to a Sheets tracker for delivery confirmation